Danish864/module-exports/README.md

       import { functionName1 , functionName2 } from './es6-function.js';
       functionName1(); //for invoking function
+  And in vs code we need json file to run the program for that you have to type :

+      npm init
+  and then keep pressing enter untill a json file formed into your drive.
+Then go to the json file and add this line

+     "type":"module",
+  you can add it before script line start for best practice.

   There are many other ways available to export modules.

    Let's discuss now event loop example: